-- 2) Failure to observe this context causes many to mistakenly apply these parables to the church. - b) Matthew 24:32-35 The first parable concerning readiness the parable of the fig tree has to do with the signs of Christ's coming. - 1) Matthew 24:32-33 A fig tree with leaves signals the approach of summer.
-In the same way, these events will signal the nearness of Christ's second (visible) coming. - 2) Matthew 24:34 The generation that sees these signs (verses 3-31) will not completely pass away before Messiah comes, because the Tribulation will last only seven years. - 3) Matthew 24:35 A new heaven and new earth will follow the end of the Messianic Kingdom, but God's Word will never pass away.
+- 2) Failure to observe this context causes to mistakenly apply these parables to the church. - - 1) Matthew 24:32-33 A fig tree leaves signals the approach of summer.
+In the same way, these events will signal the nearness of Christ's second (visible) coming. - 2) Matthew 24:34 The generation that sees these signs (verses 3-31) will not completely pass away before Messiah comes, because the Tribulation will last only years. - Matthew 24:35 A new heaven and new earth will follow the end of the Messianic Kingdom, but God's will never pass away.
 Isaiah 40:8 - 4) Matthew 24:36 This verse is a transitional verse.
-It speaks about the need for Tribulation believers to be prepared for Christ's coming, since no one will know the exact day or hour of His arrival (Second Coming).
-When they see these signs, they will know that Christ will soon appear. - 5) Matthew 24:37-39 The coming of Messiah will be sudden, much like the swift coming of the global flood in Noah's day, which came upon an unprepared world even though Noah had consistently warned about it. - 6) Matthew 24:40-41 When Messiah comes at the end of the Tribulation, He will remove all unbelievers from the planet and will leave all believers to enter the Kingdom. - c) Mark 13:34-37 The second parable concerning readiness is the parable of the watchful doorkeeper. - 1) Mark 13:34 Jesus used this parable to show His followers the need to be alert. - 2) Mark 13:35-37 The knowledge of an any-moment return of the Master will make everyone watchful so they will be found faithful when he arrives. - 3) Matthew 24:42-44 As with the last parable, every believer in the Tribulation must be watchful and ready for the Lord's return because no one can know the exact time. - d) Matthew 24:45-51 The third parable concerning readiness is the parable of the faithful versus unfaithful servants. - 1) General observations - (a) These verses speak of servants who were put in charge of the people of Israel (the Lord's household) during the Tribulation to give them food (sustenance) at the proper time. - (b) Obviously, these are individuals whom the Lord will command to take care of Israel in special ways during the time of her greatest suffering. - (c) We should note that these servants will be alive at the Second Coming, therefore they should not be confused with the already raptured church.
+It speaks about the for Tribulation believers to be prepared for Christ's coming, since no one will know the exact day or hour of His arrival (Second Coming).
+When they see these signs, they will know that Christ will soon appear. - 5) Matthew 24:37-39 The coming of Messiah will be sudden, much like the swift coming of the global in Noah's day, which came upon an unprepared world even though Noah had consistently warned about it. - 6) Matthew 24:40-41 When Messiah comes at the of the Tribulation, He will remove all unbelievers from the planet and will leave all believers to enter the Kingdom. - c) Mark 13:34-37 The second parable concerning readiness is the parable of the watchful doorkeeper. - 1) Mark 13:34 Jesus used this parable to show His followers the need to be . - 2) Mark 13:35-37 The knowledge of an any-moment of the Master will make everyone watchful so they will be found faithful when he arrives. - 3) Matthew 24:42-44 As with the last parable, every believer in the Tribulation must be watchful and ready for the Lord's return because no one can know the time. - d) Matthew 24:45-51 The third parable concerning readiness is the parable of the faithful versus unfaithful servants. - 1) General observations - (a) These verses speak of servants who were put in charge of the people of Israel (the Lord's household) during the Tribulation to them food (sustenance) at the proper time. - (b) Obviously, these are individuals whom the Lord will command to take of Israel in special ways during the time of her greatest suffering. - (c) We should note that these servants will be at the Second Coming, therefore they should not be confused with the already raptured church.